 Sher Consulting & Training Ltd. does everything it can to provide full, professional information based on data and information that have been forwarded by the customer.
-Despite this, there may be inaccuracies, errors and omissions in the document that are not under its control and therefore our company.
+Despite this, there may be inaccuracies, errors and omissions in the document that are not under its control and therefore the company shall not bear any direct or indirect responsibility in this regard.
+Partial use of this document or displaying it in a non-complete manner for any reason other than its intended purpose is forbidden.